 The reason James was still an excellent starter after he blew out his knee was his tremendous vision and he’s a perfect example of a back with average to above average physical skills (post-injury) and great vision.
 He adjusted his game to meet his lesser physical skills and was still quality NFL starter for many years.

 Once McCoy creates the opening, he has an easy run to the first down marker.
-What we saw from the video beyond his photo, is McCoy turning east-west to avoid the oncoming defensive back and earn another 6-7 yards to the sideline.
+He turns east-west to avoid the oncoming defensive back and earns another 6-7 yards to the sideline.

 McCoy’s touchdown run against the Giants is a sick display of vision and agility working in harmony.
 I’m going to discuss the first two of three excellent cutbacks that McCoy makes on this play.